Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/t_beam_1w_sx1262/t_beam_1w_sx1262.md

 > \[!IMPORTANT]
 >
-> LDO EN pin is control pin inside the module:
+> LDO EN pin is control pin inside the module and power supply:
 >
 > 1. High level turns on the Radio
 > 2. Low level turns off the Radio